E-learning and LMS blog articles

 Mandatory training

 No matter how tech-savvy your admin team are, they will likely benefit from some training on how to use your new LMS.
-Although most vendors will include some basic training in the standard package, you may want to invest in some additional training to ensure that your team can get the best out of your LMS and ensure a strong ROI by making the most of all the features and functionality.
+Although most vendors will include some basic training in the standard package, you may want to invest in some additional training to ensure that your team can get the best out of your LMS pricing and ensure a strong ROI by making the most of all the features and functionality.

 Support costs

 As mentioned above, opting for a fully hosted LMS means you will benefit from support hours and resources from your LMS vendor.
 Although some form of support will be included as standard, you may have to factor in additional support costs if, for example, an issue presents itself outside of standard working hours.
-Be sure to have a conversation with your vendor ahead of time to find out what these additional costs could look like as a lack of support can contribute to the failure of an LMS project.
+Be sure to have a conversation with your vendor ahead of time to find out what these additional costs could look like, as a lack of support can contribute to the failure of an LMS project.

 For further insight on some of the hidden costs you should be looking out for when determining the true cost of LMS software, read our eBook here.

-At Hubken, we offer both Moodle and Totara LMSs and all of our LMS solutions come wrapped in our HubkenCore package as standard.
+At Hubken, we offer both Moodle and Totara LMSs, and all of our LMS solutions come wrapped in our HubkenCore package as standard.
 Our cloud-based SaaS solutions are securely hosted, and we offer unlimited support hours and a video training library.
 Our HubkenCore package ensures that our LMS solutions offer the best value for money; you can find out more about it here.

-Want to know more about the cost of our LMS options?
+Want to know more about the cost of our LMS pricing options?
 We put together a comprehensive pricing guide for Moodle and Totara.
 Read our guide to Moodle pricing here or find out how to get the very best value from a Totara solution here.

 Hubken28-min